tejHacks/portfolio-latest/projects.md

 📣 Start talking about your projects on LinkedIn, Dev.to, Twitter.

- solid ML/Data/AI projects, then 5 Backend + Fullstack combos, including that sexy Resume Revamper you just mentioned.
+ # Solid ML/Data/AI projects, then 5 Backend + Fullstack combos, including that sexy Resume Revamper you just mentioned.

 🔬 5 Realistic ML / AI Projects (2 months goal)
 These are practical, educational, and resume-worthy:

-1. Diabetes Patient Portal
+**1. Diabetes Patient Portal**
 Stack: Python (FastAPI/Flask), scikit-learn, SQLite or MongoDB
 Features: